Bypass crossfade settings when playing a file.

 I suspect the audtool api to be the simplest.

-#2 Updated by Chris Laurie over 2 years ago
+#2 Updated by Chris Laurie almost 4 years ago

 I'm not sure how the multiple instances would work.
 If it can remember the settings on a per instance then maybe.
 How would command line scripts and audtool calls know which instance to use as target for the api request?

 An api to enable/disable a plug-in at runtime seems a simpler solution.

 #3 Updated by John Lindgren almost 4 years ago

 audacious -2 would start a second instance (which would store its own settings in, say,

 audtool -2 <command> would control it remotely.
 It would actually be fairly simple to implement.

 This approach might not have any advantage for your particular needs, but I think it's more generic and could be useful in other scenarios as well.
 For example, some time ago we had another user, also running sound for a theater, who wanted to run a playlist of background music in one instance, while at the same time playing individual sound effects from a playlist in another instance (using the "No Playlist Advance" setting).